OBOAcademy/obook/docs/howto/review-pull-request.md

 ## How to review the code / ontology changes properly

+1. **Ensure that the PR has a related issue that explains the context of the PR**.
+If there is no issue, request for a short issue to be created to motivate the change in the PR (gently - accept if the answer is negative).
 1. **Understand the Context**: Begin by familiarizing yourself with the purpose of the changes.
 Read the description of the pull request, any linked issues or tasks, and understand the feature or bug that the pull request is addressing.
+1. **Ensure that all changes in the PR are intentional**.
+Changes should be small.
+If there are a lot of unrelated changes, in particular line ending changes, serialisation changes in ontology (e.g. a lot of added `xsd:string` declarations), request before doing a review to reduce the changes to only the changes pertaining to the specific issue at hand.
 1. **Review the Code Structure**: Look at the overall structure of the code.
 Check if the code is organized logically and consistently, follows the project's coding conventions, and whether the changes are made in the right place.
     * For Software, really think about stuff like wether the code is in an approporiate location (files, modules).
 If there are no specific coding standards, suggest to create one.
     * For ontologies, the key is that the change is to the right file (edit file, DOSDP patterns, ROBOT templates etc).